 Before you receive money from the settlement, your lawyer must handle any liens that may be pending against your lawsuit.
 A lien is a “legal right to someone else’s assets.”
 Most especially, the lawyer needs to take care of any medical liens from your health insurers and doctors.
 These liens must be paid in full before you receive any money.

 Additionally, it’s possible that the defendant will appeal, and this process can take a long time.
 It could take up to two years for an appeal to be heard and a judgement made.
 So, this can also delay your settlement.

 We Can Help

-If you have questions about receiving compensation for your specific case, feel free to contact the Law Offices of Corbett H. Williams at 949-679-9909.
+If you have questions about receiving compensation for your specific case, feel free to contact the employment attorneys at the Law Offices of Corbett H. Williams at 949-679-9909.
 We will discuss your case and help you understand the process and delays involved in any settlement.